pololu/fastgpio-arduino/README.md

 This library currently supports any board based on the ATmega32U4 or ATmega328P.

+## Getting started

+Download the [fastgpio-arduino library from github](http://pololu.github.io/), decompress it, and drag the "FastGPIO" folder into the "libraries" subdirectory inside your Arduino sketchbook directory.
+You can view your sketchbook location by selecting File->Preferences in the Arduino environment; if there is not already a "libraries" folder in that location, you should create it yourself.
+After installing the library, restart the Arduino environment.
+Example code for using this library can be found in the File->Examples menu.

 ## Specifying a pin

 There are three ways to specify a pin: